pleonex/IEEEXtreme10/Problems/P08 - Counting Molecules/Problem.md

 # Couting Molecules
-Your task is to count the number of molecules in a cup of soda which contains distilled water, carbon dioxide, and glucose.
+Your task is to count the number of molecules in a cup of soda which contains distilled water (H2-O), carbon dioxide (C-O2), and glucose (C6-H12-O6).
 You have a machine that counts the number of atoms of carbon, hydrogen, and oxygen in a given sample.

 ## Input Format
 The input consists of a single line with three space separated integers: c, h, and o

 where

-c is the count of carbon atoms

-h is the count of hydrogen atoms

-o is the count of oxygen atoms
+c is the count of carbon atoms h is the count of hydrogen atoms o is the count of oxygen atoms

 ## Constraints